helfrichlab/lab-wiki/docs/source/resources/cluster.rst

 **Set up SSH keys**

-This is to ensure that you can utilize qsub and are authorized to write to your personal folder (check)
+This is to ensure that you can utilize qsub and are authorized to write to your personal folder

+**FOR WINDOWS**
 1. Connect to the cluster
-2. Type the following command:
+2. Type the following command in the terminal window:

 .. code-block::